Taken from Pete’s series Dance Lessons.

 - You would have to live with a mess of consequences.

 - You would find yourself a slave to sin again anyway, marching for this tyrannical master.

 Jesus, thank You for giving me Your divine power.
-Allow me to grasp the incredible Truth that I “participate in the divine nature” because Your Spirit lives in me.
+Allow me to grasp the incredible truth that I “participate in the divine nature” because Your Spirit lives in me.
 I’m Your student, in class, ready to learn.
-Take me dancing this weekend.
+Take me dancing.
 Amen.